glassesneo/ecslib/.github/README.md

 # ecslib
 ## Easier and simpler game development with ECS
-ecslib is a super cool and accomplished nimble package for Entity Component System.
+ecslib is a nimble package that implements a sparse set-based Entity Component System.

 ## Example